lordzac/alx-higher_level_programming/0x0B-python-input_output/README.md

 - Write a function that returns an object (Python data structure) represented by a JSON string:
 - Write a function that writes an Object to a text file, using a JSON representation:
 - Write a function that creates an Object from a “JSON file”:
+- Write a script that adds all arguments to a Python list, and then save them to a file: